grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 React Hooks, plainly put, are functions that let us manage the internal state of components and handle post-rendering side effects directly from our function components.
 Hooks don’t work inside classes — they let us use fancy React features without classes.
 Keep in mind that function components and React Hooks do not replace class components.
 They are completely optional; just a new tool that we can take advantage of.

-Note: If you’re familiar with lifecycle methods of class components, you could say that Hooks let us “hook into” state and lifecycle features directly from our function components.
+Note: If you’re familiar with lifecycle methods of class components, you could say that Hooks let us "hook into" state and lifecycle features directly from our function components.

 React offers a number of built-in Hooks.
 A few of these include useState(), useEffect(), useContext(), useReducer(), and useRef().
 [See the full list in the docs](https://reactjs.org/docs/hooks-reference.html).